wjrh/Teal/README.md

 a creator can be updated with a PUT request to `/creators/:id` and can be deleted with a DELETE request to the same URL

+### Programs
+Programs represent a recurring time block in the radio.
+Programs have creators that are responsible of creating, editing and deleting contents of the program.
+Programs are blueprints for episodes.

+### Episodes
+Episodes are instances of programs that have a start wh

+### Logging a song

+## API Reference
 | Method | URL | Description | Notes |
 |--------|------------|-----------------|--------------------------|
 | GET | /creators | list all creators |  |